AlexIoannides/alexioannides/content/machine-learning-engineering/k8s-ml-ops.md

 Which saves us from having to use multiple commands to delete each component individually.
 Refer to the [official documentation for the Kubernetes API](https://kubernetes.io/docs/home/) to understand the contents of this YAML file in greater depth.

-## Using Helm Charts to Define and Deploy our ML Model Scoring Service
+## Using Helm Charts to Define and Deploy the ML Model Scoring Service

 Writing YAML files for Kubernetes can get repetitive and hard to manage, especially if there is a lot of 'copy-paste' involved, when only a handful of parameters need to be changed from one deployment to the next,  but there is a 'wall of YAML' that needs to be modified.
 Enter [Helm](https://helm.sh//) - a framework for creating, executing and managing Kubernetes deployment templates.
 What follows is a very high-level demonstration of how Helm can be used to deploy our ML model scoring service - for a comprehensive discussion of Helm's full capabilities (and here are a lot of them), please refer to the [official documentation](https://docs.helm.sh).
 Seldon-Core can also be deployed using Helm and we will cover this in more detail later on.